Vonr/Ars-Controle/README.md

 #### Remote ![](https://github.com/Vonr/Ars-Controle/blob/1.21/src/main/resources/assets/ars_controle/textures/item/remote.png?raw=true)

-The Remote is an item that lets you remotely configure blocks such as the Warping Spell Prism and Storage Lectern.
+The Remote lets you remotely configure blocks and entities that the Dominion Wand can.

+It has two radial menus, one for configuring which end of the connection is locked (first or second) accessible when holding Shift, and another for the mode of selection (single or multiple) accessible when not holding Shift.

-To use it, first use it on the block you would like to configure.
+To use it, first crouch and use it on the thing you would like to configure.
-Then, you can use it again on other blocks or entities depending on what the block you are configuring accepts.
+Then, you can use it again on other blocks or entities depending on what the thing you are configuring accepts.
-To clear its configuration target, left click on air while holding the remote.

-The remote will allow for cross dimensional configuration of the Warping Spell Prism, unlike the Dominion Wand which does not store dimensions.
-(Dominion wands can now configure cross-dimensionally in Ars Nouveau 5.3.2 and higher)
+For example, selecting a Storage Lectern with Locking Last allows you to link inventories with ease.
+Selecting a Starbuncle with Locking First would let you select many inventories to deposit items to.
+When you are finished, left clicking air will clear the Remote's target.

 #### Portable Brazier Relay